 Disability Discrimination Your Rights.
 Our Priority.

-Los Angeles Disability Discrimination Lawyers
+Los Angeles Disability Discrimination Attorney

-Legal Counsel Serving Los Angeles County, Orange County & the Inland Empire
+Skilled Representation for Discrimination Victims in Los Angeles County, Orange County & the Inland Empire

 Disability discrimination in the workplace occurs when an employee or job applicant is mistreated due to a physical or mental disability.
-This type of discrimination might involve outright bias, refusal to accommodate disability-related needs, or unjust actions taken based on stereotypes or misunderstandings about a person's capabilities.
+This type of discrimination might involve outright bias, refusal to accommodate disability-related needs, or unjust actions based on stereotypes or misunderstandings about a person's capabilities.

 Call (323) 675-3337 or contact The Work Justice Firm online to book a free consultation with a Los Angeles disability discrimination attorney.
 Hablamos español.